YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Delta time is always relative to the maximum time of the last record in all journal files specified by arguments to the MUPIP JOURNAL command.

 .. note::
-   All time qualifiers except -BEFORE are incompatible with -ROLLBACK.
+   All time qualifiers except BEFORE are incompatible with ROLLBACK.

 The following section describes the time qualifiers in more detail: